PCBs for this module are now discontinued

 Slave synchronisation is easily obtained by inserting a falling sawtooth waveform into the SYNC input.
 This input is level sensitive to allow different strengths of synchronisation.
 A front panel pot is provided to control the depth of the effect.

 The pulse waveform can be modulated in two ways.
 You can have either 'centred' or 'edge' modulation styles selected by a front panel switch.
 The former will allow modulation of both edges of the pulse output, while the latter modulates only one edge.
 There is a useful and interesting difference between the two settings when used with a rapidly changing modulation signal like that from a fast LFO or an audio rate VCO.

 The pulse output also features a useful method of maintaining average output level.
 This means that fast sweeps of pulse width no longer produce any audible clicks as they do on other VCOs you may have used.

 Power (+/-15V) is provided to the board either by our standard Oakley 4-way header or Synthesizers.com header.
 Current consumption is approximately 35mA per rail.

 The Oakley VCO in a natural finish 2U panel showing an issue 7 main board with issue 5 socket and pot boards.
 All pots are 16mm Alpha/Alps types

-The main board size is 108mm (deep) x 144mm (high).
-As with all Oakley projects the PCBs are double sided with through plated holes, have tough solder mask both sides, and have bold component legending for ease of construction.
+The main board size is 89 mm (deep) x 143 mm (high).
+The issue 7 board is a four layer design with through plated holes, has tough solder mask both sides, and has bold component legending for ease of construction.

 The VCO module features uses a three PCB set.
 Each PCB can be puchased individually.
 The three board method allows all the wiring to be done with a special socket PCB, special pot board PCB and 0.1" flexible connections.
 The VCO electronics are housed on the main board.
 The interconnection between the main board and pot board is via a 8-way preformed jumper interconnect.
 If you are building this module this system will reduce assembly time by at least an hour and a half!